Chinese Dragon - Meaning, Symbols, and Important Types

 In sharp contrast to Western ideas about dragons, the Chinese dragons are beneficent creatures, the bringer of fertilizing rains.
 The spiritual meaning of Chinese dragons is strength, good luck, and awe-inspiring power.
 It has long been the symbol of the emperor.

-Chinese dragon is a long, serpentine-like, and legendary creature, its figures appear everywhere in China: temples, architectures, stone status, museums, books and movies, art galleries, and many artworks.
+The Chinese dragon is a long, serpentine-like, and legendary creature, its figurines appear everywhere in China: temples, architecture, stone status, museums, books and movies, art galleries, and many artworks.

 - Chinese dragon called: Loong or Long; Chinese character:龙

 - Chinese dragon and western dragon are two different creatures